RAJEEVRANJAN0001/Portfolio/README.md

 1. Create account at [EmailJS.com](https://emailjs.com)
 2. Configure email service and template
-3. Copy `.env.example` to `.env.local`
-4. Add your EmailJS credentials
+3. Add your EmailJS credentials

 See `EMAIL_SETUP_GUIDE.md` for detailed instructions.